 The marrow cavity can be nearly obliterated by encroaching woven bone.
 Eventually, the normal bone cells involved in bone remodeling take over, building new bone where it should be and dissolving bone where it should not be.
 Ultimately, the bone tissue is re-structured back to normal.

 What causes all this to happen in the first place is unclear and open to speculation.
 There is some evidence of an infectious cause: a normal dog will develop panosteitis if it receives a bone inoculation of marrow from an affected dog.
-Further evidence of an infectious cause is the fact that because some dogs develop a fever and high white blood cell count along with their bone issues.
+The fact that some dogs develop a fever and high white blood cell count during panosteitis is further evidence of an infectious cause.
 Bacteria have not been cultured from panosteitis lesions but, it has been surmised is that a virus is involved.
 Still, despite extensive study, an infectious agent has not been isolated.

 Another theory is that the recent trend in high protein dog foods is to blame.
 The idea here is that protein accumulation in the bone marrow leads to swelling inside the bone.
 Because the bone is a rigid structure and cannot expand, pressure is exerted on the blood vessels leading to tissue death, inflammation and the panosteitis phenomenon.
 This is still just theory.

 Since there is a breed predisposition for panosteitis (German shepherd dogs, Golden retrievers, Basset hounds, Doberman pinschers, and Labrador retrievers), this implies a genetic basis.
 It has often been noted that most of the breeds predisposed to panosteitis are the same ones predisposed to the genetic blood clotting disorder called Von Willebrand’s Disease.
 It has been suggested that dogs with panosteitis be screened for Von Willebrand’s Disease as part of their evaluation.

 The cause of panosteitis is still a matter of theory and investigation.
 No one really knows what causes it.